carlosdimatteo/carlosdimatteo/README.md

 - 💻 I’m a Full Stack Software Engineer

-- 🤝 I’m always open to hear about **engaging or challenging projects**
+- 🤝 I’m always open to hear about **engaging and challenging projects**

 - 💬 Ask me about **Software, web3, Leadership, travelling and navigating the remote workstyle**